-Many factors can make a website’s visits decrease or lead to the belief that a decrease has ocurred.
+Many factors can make a website’s visits decrease or lead to the belief that a decrease has occurred.
 This article covers eight of the most common issues that affect organic search traffic drops.

 Google algorithm update

-Google improves their algorithm regularly and some of these updates cause a shift in search rankings.
+Google improves their search algorithms regularly and some of these updates cause a shift in search rankings.

-These shifts aren’t true penalties, which implies that the affected website has broken a rule.
-They are from a redistribution of visits.
-Google is showing websites in search results that should have been ranking but weren’t.
+After an algorithm update, Google shows websites higher in search results that should have been ranking but weren’t.
 Since there are only so many phrases and places to rank, this takes visits from sites that ranked well and gives them to sites that weren’t ranking “properly.”

 You can monitor algorithm updates using the following tools: